moyeras/Customer_Segmentation_Online_Retail.ipynb/README.md

 2. Open the Jupyter notebook.
 3. Run the cells to see the analysis.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - [Kaggle](https://www.kaggle.com/) for providing the dataset.
-- Any resources or inspirations you used during your project.